 Finally I couldn’t do a book favourites without including something Harry Potter related.
 I am obsessed and I do not use the term lightly, with anything from JK Rowling’s Wizarding World.
 When I saw the newest addition to the franchise, Fantastic Beasts and Where to Find Them in the cinema I nearly did a little dance with excitement, reading the screenplay was like reliving the magic all over again.
 The story follows Newt Scamander, an expert in Magical Beasts from England, and his adventures in 1920’s New York at a time where magical creatures are banned.
 Unlike the books mentioned earlier I would actually suggest viewing the film first with this one, it helps you visualise what’s being described to you and makes it feel more real.
 My boyfriend bought me the book for Christmas so I actually read it during the Christmas break rather than whilst abroad but its a nice quick read suitable for a lengthy car or train journey maybe.
 May I also add this book is gorgeous- my nerdy side is emerging, I have a weakness for pretty books, unfortunately I often judge them by their cover.

-These are just a few of my best suggestions if you haven’t read them already, hopefully this wasn’t too boring a read.
+These are my top 5 holiday reads, what are you reading at the moment?
 My current holiday book whilst i’m in Austria skiing is Jennifer Niven’s Holding Up the Universe.
-So far so good, i’m enjoying it but I cant be sure as I’m only halfway through.
+So far so good, i’m enjoying it but I can’t be sure as I’m only halfway through.

 Do you have any book suggestions?
 Let me know if you do.